Color Therapy – Healing Colors, Calming Colors & The Chakra System

 - Promoting the release of mucus and phlegm in the body

-Blue is yet another color that is considered to be one of the calming colors in the body.
-It’s going to promote serenity, wisdom, and loyalty, and also tends to bring out truthfulness in some people.
+Blue is yet another color considered one of the calming colors in the body.
+It will promote serenity, wisdom, and loyalty and tends to bring out truthfulness in some people.

-Blue is associated with the throat chakra, and is the color that is used to sooth your soul.
-As noted, it’s one of the most soothing, healing and calming colors out there, so again, one often used in interior design.
-Combining blue with green make for two excellent colors to use in your home or any other area where you want to achieve a state of relaxation.
+Blue is associated with the throat chakra, the color used to soothe your soul.
+As noted, it’s one of the most soothing, healing, and calming colors out there, so again, one often used in interior design.
+Combining blue with green makes two excellent colors to use in your home or any other area where you want to achieve a state of relaxation.

 The Benefits Of Blue

-When you immerse yourself in a blue surrounding, there are a number of benefits you stand to gain.
+When you immerse yourself in blue surroundings, there are some benefits you stand to gain.
 These include: